The Scholarship System

 However, it can be worse than getting bombarded by junk mail and calls.
 If the “scholarship” asks for a lot of personal information, including name, birth date, address, and Social Security Number, it may be collecting enough data to attempt to steal your student’s identity.
 Now, if that isn’t scary, what is?

-Other scholarship scams work by charging people to apply.
+Other scholarship scams work by charging people an upfront fee to apply for a scholarship.
+Scammers often promise financial aid packages to lure students into paying these fees.
 Then, after your student hands over their hard-earned cash, the company just keeps it.
 In another worst-case scenario, they may even steal the debit or credit card number, giving them a chance to rack up charges without your student’s consent.

 The repercussions of applying to a scam scholarship can vary dramatically, but they are always hard to deal with, including if your student only ends up on a mailing list.